clojure-emacs/cider/doc/managing_connections.md

+!!!
+Note

     Because connections map one-to-one to REPL buffers, for the purpose of this section we use "REPL" and "connection" interchangeably.

 ## Sessions